metio/terraform-provider-k8s/docs/data-sources/opensearchservice_services_k8s_aws_domain_v1alpha1_manifest.md

 Optional:

-- `key` (String) A string of length from 1 to 128 characters that specifies the key for a tag.
+- `key` (String) A string of length from 1 to 128 characters that specifies the key for atag.
 Tag keys must be unique for the domain to which they're attached.
-- `value` (String) A string of length from 0 to 256 characters that specifies the value for a tag.
+- `value` (String) A string of length from 0 to 256 characters that specifies the value fora tag.
 Tag values can be null and don't have to be unique in a tag set.

 <a id="nestedatt--spec--vpc_options"></a>